theopenlane/core/internal/integrations/README.md

 1. Resolve the mapping for that schema and variant
 1. Apply integration-level and definition-shipped CEL filters
 1. Apply the CEL map expression
+1. Resolve the mapping's cross-object link rules and write the matched target ids into the payload
 1. Decode and persist the result into our internal data model

 ## Stable Names and Schema-Derived IDs